nordic-institute/X-Road-development/NFR.md

 7.1.2 The component is allowed to send e-mails only through an external mail agent (for example, postfix).

-7.1.3 All distributed components of the application MUST be packaged as both deb and rpm files.
-Source code MUST be supplemented with scripts required for building deb and rpm packages.
+7.1.3 All distributed components of the application MUST be packaged for the platforms defined in section 3.5.
+Source code MUST be supplemented with scripts required to build the supported packages.

 ### 7.2 Installation and settings